mvc

 Zeta potential Rs.
 500

-Particle size analyzer Rs.
+Particle size analyser Rs.
 500

 Standard Plate Count (Aerobic) Rs.
 500